AhmadJanuarr/personal-portofolio-website-1.2/README.md

 - **LinkedIn**: [Ahmad Januar Amriyansah](https://linkedin.com/in/ahmad-januar)
 - **Email**: ahmadjanuaramri@gmail.com

 Thank you for visiting my portfolio!
-If you have any suggestions, feedback, or would like to collaborate, please feel free to contact me.
+If you have any suggestions, feedback, or would like to collaborate, please feel free to contact me.s